 The Ash trees in Sanctuary Woods were reported as having chalara ash disease in 2018, which will start to kill off the younger saplings first and the older trees in the next decade.
 Observations are being made on which trees are effected, how the disease has impacted and if any remain unaffected or show signs of recovery.
 Ash dieback started in Russia and Poland with only a low percentage remaining unaffected and observations indicate that some mature Ash trees seem to be resistant to the disease.
 An Ash tree needs to die back and then recover in order to find a solution to grow resilient young trees.

-The Woodland Trust charity are currently working with Kew Science to collect seeds from from native Ash (and Alder) to safeguard genetic diversity and they are giving some seeds to the universities to carry out further research.
+The Woodland Trust charity are currently working with Kew Science to collect seeds from native Ash (and Alder) to safeguard genetic diversity and they are giving some seeds to the universities to carry out further research.
 Many organisations such as the Forestry Commission, Observatree, National Trust, Woodland Trust, and Fera are working to create UK Tree Healthy Early Warning System to identify and monitor health and disease of our trees.
 DEFRA and a number of organisations are working hard to fund research to combat tree disease.

 Fighting Tree Disease – The Woodland Trust